abuna1985/vue-card-match/README.md

 I also added the following to my project:

 * TypeScript Declarations
+* Camping theme for the cards and background image
 * Web Accessibility
   * Made the back of the cards `<button>` elements so they can be accessed by the keyboard (`tab` and `shift + tab`)
   * The card button default state is `disabled` until the `Start Game` button is clicked